The Little Review

-The Little Review was an American avant-garde literary magazine founded by Margaret Anderson in Chicago's historic Fine Arts Building, published literary and art work from 1914 to May 1929.
+The Little Review was an American avant-garde literary magazine founded by Margaret Anderson in Chicago's historic Fine Arts Building, which published literary writing and art from 1914 to May 1929.
 With the help of Jane Heap and Ezra Pound, Anderson created a magazine that featured a wide variety of transatlantic modernists and cultivated many early examples of experimental writing and art.
 Many contributors were American, British, Irish, and French.
 In addition to publishing a variety of international literature, The Little Review printed early examples of surrealist artwork and Dadaism.
-The magazine's most well known work was the serialization of James Joyce's Ulysses.
+The magazine's most well-known work was the serialization of James Joyce's Ulysses.

 History

 Margaret Anderson conceived The Little Review in 1914 during the Chicago Literary Renaissance, naming it in honor of the Chicago Little Theatre, a leader in championing new drama and prime mover in the nascent Little Theatre Movement.
 In The Little Review’s opening editorial, Anderson called for the creation of a new form of criticism for art, emphasizing, “... criticism as an art has not flourished in this country.
 We live too swiftly to have time to be appreciative; and criticism, after all, has only one synonym: appreciation”.
 This philosophy would shape the magazine throughout its fifteen-year run.
 1915-1917, Harriet Dean was a fund raiser.
 In the early years, The Little Review published a variety of literature, essays, and poetry.
 The magazine advocated themes like feminism and even anarchism for a short time.
 Emma Goldman was a key figure during The Little Review’s brief affiliation with anarchism: Goldman was a regular contributor and Anderson wrote editorials advocating anarchism and art.
 In 1916, Heap became the magazine's co-editor and stayed with the magazine until 1929.